Al-Ankabut

-The Spider (العنكبوت, al-‘ankabūt) is the 29th chapter (surah) of the Quran with 69 verses (āyāt).
+Al-Ankabut (العنكبوت, romanized: al-‘ankabūt, lit.
+'The Spider') is the 29th chapter (surah) of the Quran with 69 verses (āyāt).

 Regarding the timing and contextual background of the revelation (asbāb al-nuzūl), it is a "Meccan surah", which means it is believed to have been revealed in Mecca, instead of later in Medina.
 It was revealed around 2-3 years before Hijrah, in a later stage of Muhammad preaching in Mecca.

 The surah states that Nuh, Ibrahim, Lut, Shuaib, Hud, Saleh, Musa and Muhammad all were prophets of God and endured hardships.
 For example, Noah was ridiculed often, and Abraham was thrown into the fire.
 But God destroyed their people who transgressed.
 Verse 40 says So each We punished for his sin; of them was he on whom We sent down a violent storm, and of them was he whom the rumbling overtook, and of them was he whom We made to be swallowed up by the earth, and of them was he whom We drowned; and it did not beseem Allah that He should be unjust to them, but they were unjust to their own souls.